Home | Products | PowerPoint | Learn PowerPoint | Shapes

 Figure 1: Sample showing the use of the Shape Subtract command

-Once you finish reading this tutorial, do view the sample presentations embedded on the bottom of this page to see more samples of shapes created using the Subtract command.
+Once you finish reading this tutorial, do view the sample presentations embedded at the bottom of this page to see more samples of shapes created using the Subtract command.

 1. Open your presentation and navigate to the slide which contains shapes to be subtracted.
 In Figure 2 you can see that two Octagons have been placed overlapping each other.